Elizabeth D. Liddy, Dean & Trustee Professor

 Our flexible curriculum allows you to pursue a broad array of intellectual areas while providing a core knowledge of the technical, organizational, and communication skills necessary to succeed in our networked society.
 You can craft your education to fit your individual interests, and we offer dual degree programs with Syracuse University’s Martin J. Whitman School of Management and S.I.
 Newhouse School of Public Communications .

-Students often combine their iSchool education with another passion such as art and design, journalism, sports management, marketing, political science, or a foreign language.
+Students often combine their iSchool education with another passion such as art and design, journalism, sports analytics and management, marketing, political science, or a foreign language.
 The small-school atmosphere provides individualized attention to each student while the larger Syracuse University community offers a rich array of additional resources.